nzcsx/Bools-Minecraft-Squid-Workshop-Project/README.md

 - [More About Squid Workshop](#More-About-Squid-Workshop)

 # Abstract
-Minecraft provides a lot of counters that count the player actions (the amount of jumps, meters traveled, etc) in scoreboard objectives or nbt tags.
-This data pack translates  those player actions into booleans.
+This data pack translates player actions into booleans.
 I chose to use scoreboard objectives to represent the booleans ({score=1} == True, {score=0} == False).
 These objective scores are read-only and should NOT be modified manually in-game.

 # Installation
 - Step 1 Download this repository as a zip and unpack.